StochasticBiology/comparative-odna/README.md

 Organelle DNA
 -----
 `MTFull22.txt` and `PTFull22.txt` are tab-separated datafiles of organismal traits by species, compiled from a variety of sources.
-These datafiles are very sparse -- one of the issues we are investigating.
+These datafiles are very sparse -- one of the issues we are investigating. `tree-for-traits-clean-mt.phy` and `tree-for-traits-clean-pt.phy` are Newick trees from NCBI's Common Taxonomy Tree tool linking these observed species.

 `mt-corr.R` and `pt-corr.R` use the PGLS pipeline above to explore correlations between different traits and organelle DNA counts across species.
 This is computationally demanding, given the large correlation structure linking observations.
 A machine with 4GB RAM (or maybe more) is probably necessary; some of the traits will take perhaps dozens of minutes on a modern machine.
 As there are around 80 traits we are probably talking a 24-hour run time.